A Blockchain App Architecture

 # State machines

 A blockchain is a replicated state machine at its core.
 A state machine is a computer science concept, in which a machine can have multiple states but only one state at a time.
-And there is a state transition process or a set of defined processes, which are the only way the state changes from the old state (
+It follows a state transition process (or a set of defined processes), which is the only way the state changes from the old or initial state (

 S) to a new state (

 Blockchains are deterministic.
-The only correct interpretation of the transaction is the new state, shown as S-prime in the illustration above (
+The only correct interpretation of the transaction is the new state, shown as S-prime (

 Developers can create the state machine using the Cosmos SDK.
 This includes: